Frequently Asked Questions

 What is the difference between the Civil Engineering programme at the University of Twente and a similar programme at a university of applied sciences (‘hbo’ in Dutch)?

 The main difference between Civil Engineering at a university and at ‘hbo’ is the academic level.
-A university programme is more abstract and the teaching pace is higher.
-At university you learn to reflect on the solutions you have found, by answering questions like: Why is this the best solution?
+At a research university the programme is more abstract and the teaching pace is higher.
+At a research university you learn to reflect on the solutions you have found, by answering questions like: Why is this the best solution?
 Is there an alternative?
 Can it be improved?
 Can it be more efficient?
 Here the focus is on coming up with your own solution, whereas ‘hbo’ programmes centre more on carrying out an existing solution.

 What is the male/female ratio in this programme?